zeldi/katacoda/k3s-playground/step1.md

 You will notice that :
 * The Kubernetes API is exposed on port 6443
 * The standard _CoreDNS_ and _Metrics-server_ is present.

+You can execute the command below to inspect the main component of Control node:
+`kubectl get componentstatus`{{exec}}

 To further inspect the control plane: